Transport Properties of Active Particles Moving on Adjustable Networks: Numerical Simulations

-In all simulations, the initial network configuration is a complete triangular lattice, i.e. all bonds are open---$\kappa_{i\ell}(0)=1$ for all $i,\ell$.
+In all simulations, the initial network configuration is a complete triangular lattice, i.e.\ all bonds are open---$\kappa_{i\ell}(0)=1$ for all $i,\ell$.
 We then assign random values for the position and the director of each active particle $\alpha$, which we draw from uniform distributions over the discrete sets of lattice sites and orientations, respectively.
-At each Monte Carlo step (MCS), the dynamics follows a two-stage protocol: \begin{enumerate} \item \textit{Particle movement.} We update the state of each particle $\alpha$ with director $n_{\alpha}$ at site $i$ in two steps. (a) The director changes with probability $\Delta t / \tau_p$ to a new direction uniformly distributed among the discrete $z$ lattice directions. (b) The particle attempts to move to its neighboring site $j=\varphi(i,n_{\alpha})$ along the direction of its current director.
+We have verified that, for all regimes investigated, different realizations of the random initial conditions converge to the same long-time behavior.
+In particular, the system consistently reaches a diffusive regime displaying the same qualitative and quantitative characteristics, with no dependence on the initial configuration beyond the expected statistical fluctuations.
+At each Monte Carlo step (MCS), the dynamics follows a two-stage protocol: \begin{enumerate} \item \textit{Particle motion.} We update the state of each particle $\alpha$ with director $n_{\alpha}$ at site $i$ in two steps. (a) The director changes with probability $\Delta t / \tau_p$ to a new direction uniformly distributed among the discrete $z$ lattice directions. (b) The particle attempts to move to its neighboring site $j=\varphi(i,n_{\alpha})$ along the direction of its current director.
 The move is accepted if the target site is empty ($\sigma_j = 0$) and the bond connecting the two sites is open ($\kappa_{i n_{\alpha}} = 1$).
 If the move is successful, we exchange the occupancy variables $\sigma_{i}$ and $\sigma_{j}$, and update the coordinate $x_{\alpha}$, as well as the bond variable $\kappa_{i n_{\alpha}} = 0$, indicating that that bond is now closed. \item \textit{Bond ``healing''.} After all particle updates, each closed bond is allowed to `heal'.
 A closed bond will be open again with probability $\Delta t / \tau_h$.
-If the healing is successful, we update the bond variable $\kappa_{i\ell} = \kappa_{j\overline{\ell}} = 1$ for $j=\varphi(i,\ell)$. \end{enumerate} For each triplet of parameters $(\phi,\tau_p,\tau_h)$, we first evolve the system for a total of $N_{\mathrm{ther}}=10^{5}$ MCSs.
-Then we run the simulations for another $N_{\mathrm{step}}=10^{5}$ MCSs to measure the various quantities of interest.
+If the healing is successful, we update the bond variable $\kappa_{i\ell} = \kappa_{j\overline{\ell}} = 1$ for $j=\varphi(i,\ell)$. \end{enumerate} For each triplet of parameters $(\phi,\tau_p,\tau_h)$, we first evolve the system for a total of $N_{\mathrm{ther}}=10^{5}$ MCS.
+The onset of the steady-state regime is determined from the time evolution of the mean squared displacement (MSD), which displays a clear diffusive scaling, $\mathrm{MSD}(t)\sim t$, for $t \gtrsim 10^{4}$ MCS.
+All observables are subsequently measured within the time window $10^{4} \leq t \leq 10^{5}$ MCS, where the dynamics is stationary.
 We employ independent realizations initialized with distinct random-number seeds to compute ensemble averages and estimate statistical uncertainties.
-The number of realizations depends on the particle density.
-For relatively low densities ($N_{p}\sim 2\times10^{4}$), we use 10 independent realizations, whereas for higher densities ($N_{p}\sim 3\times10^{5}$) we use 5 realizations.
-We have verified that these numbers of realizations are sufficient and lead to statistically stable averages.
+The number of realizations depends on the packing fraction.
+For $\phi<0.128$, we use 10 independent realizations, whereas for $\phi\geq0.128$, we use 5 realizations.
+We have verified that these numbers of realizations are sufficient and lead to statistically stable averages; see Appendix \ref{app:StatConv} for details above convergence.